subsoap/defos/README.md

 # DefOS
 Extra native OS functions for games written using the Defold game engine

-Currently uses FFI for Windows and Native Extension for macos, but when Native Extensions are released for all platforms will likely switch to that.
+Currently uses FFI for Windows and Native Extension for macOS, but when Native Extensions are released for all platforms will switch to that for all targets.
 Contribute!

 ## Installation
 You can use DefOS in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add: